 The dining business is very challenging.
 Restaurant safety doesn’t have to be.

 Employee turnover, equipment failure, and a dozen other factors can make or break the bottom line.
-On top of the typical issues, a manager also has to deal with safety and security.
+On top of the typical issues, a manager also has to deal with restaurant safety and security.
 A restaurant faces risks from both inside and outside its walls.

 - Employee Theft